 Sabrent are not considered the biggest name in the world of SSDs, but they were one of the first manufacturers to roll out the PCIe 4.0 SSD.
 This Sabrent Rocket PCIe 4.0 takes advantage of its latest interface, which came out with the AMD X570 motherboards.
 This SSD features sequential read and write speeds up to 5,000 MB/s and 4,400 MB/s, which is already much faster than the highly regarded Samsung EVO 970 Plus (PCIe 3.0).
 With this 2TB device, you have enough space for your operating system and a selection of your most played gaming titles.
 This SSD will give you instant access to your system with a snappy boot-up and fast application load times.

 The $5000 gaming PC is home to some power-thirsty components, so a solid PSU is going to be required.
 This high-end build has a 1000W Seasonic PSU at the core, with a gold+ efficiency rating too.
-The Focus Gold PSU comes with full modularity, a 10-year warranty, and Seasonics hybrid silent fan control, giving you the perfect mix of power and cooling.
+The Seasonic SSR-1000FX PSU comes with full modularity, a 10-year warranty, and Seasonics hybrid fan mode, giving you the perfect mix of cooling and silent operation.

 The overclocking capabilities of the Gigabyte Aorus Xtreme are incredible, and it is easily one of the best consumer motherboards on the market.
 This X570 is the larger “E-ATX” size giving you room for future expansion and features an Aqantia 10GbE LAN port.
 The board is compatible with 2nd and 3rd gen Ryzen CPUs, and we see a direct 16 phase Infineon Digital VRM Solution too.
 The board comes with other “nice to haves” such as USB-C, Wi-Fi, and glorious RGB Fusion 2.0.